Kingsmill on the James – A Williamsburg VA Neighborhood Spotlight by “Mr Williamsburg”

 Offering maintenance-free living, most Kingsmill townhomes feature main- level master bedrooms, screened porches, and large decks.
 Many offer abundant storage.
 Residences in the townhome communities of Winster Fax, Archers Mead, Littletown Quarter, Burwells Green, Harrops Glen , Warehams Point and some of Quarterpath Trace, are priced from $225,000 to $1.3 million.
 Search attached townhomes/ condos for sale in Kingsmill here

-The Enclave- Kingsmill’s newest neighborhood, located between the 2nd and 9th hole of the famous River Course, is accepting reservations.
-This 24-unit Single-Family Attached community will feature golf, river, and resort views with floor plans the range from approximately 2,726-2,842 square feet.
+The Enclave is Kingsmill’s newest neighborhood, located between the 2nd and 9th hole of the famous River Course.
+This 24-unit Single-Family Attached community features golf, river, and resort views with floor plans the range from approximately 2,726-2,842 square feet.